Crab Team

 • What happens if I catch a Green Crab?
 Can I eat it?

-Should we catch any European Green Crabs, they will be humanely stored and transferred to a SSISC staff member, and then a DFO representative.
-Any native species caught in the traps will be returned to the water.
+Should we catch any European Green Crabs, they will be humanely stored and transferred to a SSISC staff member, and then a Fisheries & Oceans Canada representative.
+Any native species caught in the traps will be released back into the water.
 Volunteers are not permitted to keep specimens of any kind from the traps.

 More questions?
 Email us at crabteam@ssisc.ca